-One of the biggest advantages of an electric shaver is that it gives the capacity to develop the kind of shaving style that you like best in a short period of time.
-In addition, it enables you to save money and time by reducing your visits to the barbershop.
+One of the most significant advantages of an electric shaver is developing the shaving style you like best quickly.
+Also, it enables you to save money and time by reducing your visits to the barbershop.

 - 2) Braun Series 7 790cc-4 Electric Foil Shaver

 - 3) Panasonic ES-LA93-K, Arc4 Electric Razor